 A better option might be to supplement with citrulline, an amino acid that your kidneys convert into arginine.
 Taking citrulline supplements has been shown to increase blood levels of arginine.
 In fact, Holguin and his fellow researchers are currently evaluating the effectiveness of citrulline as an asthma treatment, though only a preliminary summary of that research is available through the U.S. National Library of Medicine.

-Since citrulline has no reported side effects, and ensuring your body has an adequate supply of amino acids can improve your health on multiple levels, there’s no need to wait for Holguin and the research team to publicize their results before talking with your doctor about possibly adding a citrulline supplement to your asthma treatment plan.
+Since citrulline has no reported side effects, and ensuring your body has an adequate supply of amino acids can improve your health on multiple levels, there’s no need to wait for Holguin and the research team to publicize their results before talking with your doctor about possibly adding an amino acid supplement with citrulline to your asthma treatment plan.
+We recommend Life, an essential amino acid/citrulline blend that is vegan and GMO and gluten free.